rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 Both the m-scripts are available in the **'scripts/'** folder in this repository.

-All the remaining simulation paramters were promoted and exposed in the subsystem masks of each resistive force as shown below.
+All the remaining simulation parameters were promoted and exposed in the subsystem masks of each resistive force as shown below.

 **Rolling Resistance Force block:**
 ![Rolling Resistance](https://i.postimg.cc/Bv6CdVbT/Rolling-Resistance.png)